-The campus consists of 133 acres owned and leased land located in Aston, Pennsylvania, a quiet residential suburb in Delaware County.
-The Clery geography for the university is both the north and south sides of Convent Road.
-Convent Road is a public road that runs through the campus.
-The university also takes responsibility for MacIntyre Drive and Neumann Drive.
-These roads are on campus and run through the campus from Concord Road to Convent Road.
+The Neumann University campus consists of 70 acres owned and leased land located in Aston, Pennsylvania, a quiet residential suburb in Delaware County.
+The University campus is located on both the north and south sides of Convent Road.
+The University also takes responsibility for MacIntyre Drive and Neumann Drive, which runs from Concord Road to the south side of the campus.